What does it mean to be a BCD student? BCD Students Are... Prepared.

 “The teachers at BCD are truly exceptional people.
 I did not realize how unusual this was until I went to shadow at the high schools.
 Here, the teachers know you personally and the level of trust astounds me every day.”– BCD Middle School student

-Read, Play and Learn! supports children’s language and literacy skills is an important part of BCD’s preschool program.
-We believe in the importance of exposing children to upper and lowercase letters, letter-sound relationships, and phonemic awareness, as well as exposure to vocabulary comprehension and beginning reading and writing skills are highlighted as teachers model conventional skills and actively engage in building children’s conceptual understanding of the printed word in relation to spoken language.
-Teachers also facilitate discussions in which the children talk about featured books and share knowledge, while making comparisons, predictions, inferences, and evaluating story lines.
-In addition to Read, Play and Learn!
+Promoting language arts and literacy skills is an important part of BCD’s preschool program.
+We believe in the importance of exposing children to upper and lowercase letters, letter-sound relationships, and phonemic awareness.
+In addition, beginning reading and writing skills are highlighted as teachers model conventional skills and actively engage in building children’s conceptual understanding of the printed word in relation to spoken language.
+Teachers also facilitate discussions in which the children talk about featured books and share knowledge, while making comparisons, predictions, inferences, and characters.

-BCD’s preschool program promotes children’s beginning understanding of numeric concepts such as number recognition, counting, seriating, patterning, one-to-one correspondence, part-whole relationships, sorting, and sequencing.
-Manipulatives are added to match the monthly curriculum themes used throughout the program and additional instruction is given using “Math their Way” materials and lessons as teachers strive to keep learning fun while promoting true understanding of number concepts.
-The science curriculum is taught using age appropriate reading materials and hands-on, experiential learning activities.
+In addition, BCD’s preschool program promotes children’s beginning understanding of numeric concepts such as number recognition, counting, patterning, one-to-one correspondence, part-whole relationships, sorting, and sequencing.
+Manipulatives (small objects that children can manipulate to represent number) are used throughout the program to support learning.
+Teachers strive to keep learning fun while promoting true understanding of number concepts.
+Science concepts are taught using age appropriate reading materials and hands-on, experiential learning activities.
 Children use sensory tables, science kits, field trips and even our own natural setting to interact with the physical, natural and chemical world.
 Furthermore, preschool children attend a special science class in our science lab every week.